-It may not be quite as elegantly designed as the Maestria Crème, yet it does have a sort of industrial look that wouldn’t look to out of place on the kitchen surface.
+It may not be quite as elegantly designed as the Maestria Crème, but it does have a sort of industrial look that wouldn’t look to out of place on the kitchen surface.
 Lavazza's patented Click 'n Cappuccino technology, which is included in this machine, is meant to simulate the same gesture made by an Italian barista when he is prepping the perfect coffee – pretty nifty, eh?

 Bosch Tassimo Joy

-This Joy machine from Bosch has an extra large water tank, automatic cleaning and de-scaling system, while it also gets hot very quickly – great if you’re in a rush in the morning.
+This Joy machine from Bosch has an extra large water tank, automatic cleaning, de-scaling system, and gets hot very quickly – great if you’re in a rush in the morning.
 Tassimo capsules include everything from Costa coffee, Milka hot chocolate and Carte Noire espresso, along with a varieties of tea from Twinings.

 Magimix Maestria Crema

 This particular one, made by Magimix, has a lovely vintage coffee shop style and works with the whole load of Nespresso capsules available.
 A handy steam pipe lets you add a whip of frothed milk to your cuppa, just like a professional barista.

-Frances Frances illy X7.1 Iperespresso
+FrancesFrances illy X7.1 Iperespresso

-The best designed machine on our list, this wouldn’t look out of place in the finest of Italian coffee shop. illy’s take on the coffee capsule craze is the Iperespresso, which puts a few different varieties of illy coffee into recyclable containers.
+The best designed machine on this list, it wouldn’t look out of place in the finest of Italian coffee shop. illy’s take on the coffee capsule craze is the Iperespresso, which puts a few different varieties of illy coffee into recyclable containers.